 Almost everyone has a mobile phone, and it’s not odd to see pedestrians with their faces turned downwards and texting furiously as they walk on the roads.
 This makes them super-distracted while crossing and not as aware of vehicles as they should be.
 Right now, many countries around the world -including Australia- are looking for a solution to this problem that has increased the number of pedestrian-vehicle accidents everywhere.

 But for now, while it persists, the high duty of care you as a driver have is still in play.
 So if you collide with a pedestrian whether solely or partly because they were texting, legally you could still be at fault.

 The most common types of evidence that the court takes into consideration in these kinds of accidents are, police reports and witness statements.
 Dash cam footage is also proving quite useful in road accident cases.

-The next thing you’ll be wondering is how you’re expected to pay damages to a pedestrian in the event of an accident.
+The next thing you’ll be wondering is how you’re expected to pay damages to a pedestrian injured in a road accident.
 Fortunately, this is something covered by your Comprehensive Third Party (CTP) cover through your registration.
 It is your insurance policy that provides compensation to people injured or killed in motor accidents you’re involved in and you’re legally required to have it as a motorist in Australia.

 Nobody ever wishes for or expects to get into an accident with a pedestrian- or any accident at all-, nevertheless it’s important to know what the court will likely hold if one occurs.
 And it, in a nutshell, is that you as the driver will almost always bear some, if not all of the fault.
 You can best protect yourself by keeping in mind that you have a high duty of care while driving, so make sure you are always vigilant and free of distractions.